onlyquake/xonotic-wiki/Repository_Access.md

 Build Requirements
 ------------------

-Make sure you have at least 2 GB memory to compile.
-This is enough to run a git server, but 4GB is needed to play using a git client.
+Make sure you have at least 2GB memory to compile.
+This is enough for a git server, but 6GB is required to play using a git client.

 [About 12GB of disk space is required for the git repositories.](Git)